top of page

 In addition to his work on animal protection, Chris has also been a strong advocate for veterans.
 He has worked with Congress on legislation to improve the treatment of military working dogs and to provide veterans with access to service dogs and other proven medical treatments for PTSD and traumatic brain injuries.

 Chris is a small-town Ohio native who served four years in the U.S. Army before entering the government relations field.
 Upon receiving his Masters degree, Chris worked in the US Senate before leaving to run a small bipartisan consulting firm.
-He received his BA in political science from Bethany College in West Virginia and MA in political science/international relations from Ohio University.
+He then moved to the animal protection movement where he headed up the government and legal affairs department for the nations oldest animal protection legislative program for almost 20 years.
+Chris received his BA in political science from Bethany College in West Virginia and MA in political science/international relations from Ohio University.

 Chris is a highly respected advocate for underrepresented organizations and individuals.
 His work has helped to make a real difference in the lives of animals, veterans, and farmers across the country.